Marc Morial: Mayor of New Orleans

 Marc Morial was elected Mayor of New Orleans, Louisiana in 1994 by defeating Donald Mintz with 54% of the vote.
-He’s the youngest person elected Mayor of New Orleans in 50 years and at the time, one of the youngest mayors of a major American city.
+He was the youngest Mayor of New Orleans in 50 years and at the time was one of the youngest mayors of any major American city.
 He campaigned with the promise to "clean out City Hall with a shovel not a broom."

-Morial won re-election to a second term in 1998, receiving 80% of the votes.
+Morial won re-election to a second term in 1998, receiving almost 80% of the votes.

 During his time as Mayor, the rate of violent crime in New Orleans fell by 50%."
 From 2001 to 2002, Morial was President of the United States Conference of Mayors.

-Conference of Mayors

-Morial was elected President of the United States Conference of Mayors by membership and served as chief spokesperson for America’s Cities (2001–02).
+He served as chief spokesperson for America’s Cities (2001–02).
 In addition to his time as President, he also served as the organization’s Chairman for the Committee on Arts, Chairman for the Federal Budget Task Force, and Chairman for the Task Force on Hunger and Homelessness, and Vice President, among other positions.

 National Urban League

 In 2003, Morial was selected to head the National Urban League.
 In 2004, Morial added a new metric, the Equality Index, to the League's annual State of Black America.

-Personal life

-Marc Morial is married to CBS journalist Michelle Miller, whom he married at St Louis Cathedral in New Orleans.
-They have two children.

-On his maternal side, Morial is cousin to civil rights activist Curtis Graves and his daughter Gizelle Bryant.